jhackett1/the-smoke-app/readme.md

 This app should be considered a proof of concept, not a finished product.
 It has only been tested on Android devices, but should theoretically work fine on iOS with a few UX tweaks.

 Gestures like swipes are build from scratch in JS, so don't work exactly like native equivalents.
+Like all Cordova apps, performance becomes sketchy when run on older devices, mostly due to the inevitable overhead of running inside a webview.

 Ideally, the app would also benefit from: